grum-tez/archetype-docs/docs/reference/instructions.md

   instr1
 ```

-The sequence of instructions to execute when expression *expr1* is false follows the `else` keyword:
+The sequence of instructions to execute when expression *expr1* is `false`, follows the `else` keyword:
 ```archetype
 if expr1 then
   instr1